-Most of the current and future exposure pathways associated with Libby asbestos at the New Orleans site have been eliminated or do not pose a public health hazard.
-The abandoned vermiculite processing equipment that remains at the site and the vermiculite-containing soil around the railroad spur are considered potential exposure pathways that should be addressed.
+Most of the current and future exposure pathways associated with Libby asbestos at the Honolulu site have been eliminated or do not pose a public health hazard.
 ATSDR characterized the presence of waste rock in the community as a potential exposure pathway that poses an indeterminate health hazard.
 Insufficient information is available to determine whether this pathway is complete or if the identified uses of this waste material in the past (at other facilities) would result in significant exposures today.
-Providing awareness and information to people in the neighborhood surrounding the New Orleans facility is an appropriate public health response at this time.
+Providing awareness and information to people in the neighborhood surrounding the Honolulu facility is an appropriate public health response at this time.

 ATSDR characterized several historical exposure pathways as either confirmed or indeterminate public health hazards.
 Increased health risks due to past exposure to Libby asbestos are difficult to quantify, and actual asbestos-related health effects are difficult to treat.
 The latency period between asbestos exposure and disease can be 15 to 20 years or more.
-Asbestos-related diseases are not curable, though some treatments are available to ease the symptoms and perhaps slow disease progression.
+Asbestos-related diseases are not curable, although some treatments are available to ease the symptoms and perhaps slow disease progression.
 People who have been exposed to asbestos can take steps to control their risk or susceptibility, such as preventing additional exposure to asbestos and refraining from smoking.